-Note: Wondershare Repairit is a desktop application, so you need to repair the files on your Windows PC or MacBook.
+Wondershare Repairit is a desktop application, so you need to repair the files on your Windows PC or MacBook.
 If you just want to repair videos on your phone, please try the online version of Wondershare Repairit - Online Video Repair.
-The online version of Repairit supports to repair your corrupted videos freely within seconds and also provide a nice video repair experience for you.
+The online version of Repairit supports repairing your corrupted videos freely within seconds and also provides a nice video repair experience for you.

 Still, stuck?
 What's next?

 If you tried every method suggested above and your video is still stuck, here are a few more things to try.
 The methods suggested below have actually fixed this issue for many users.
 Please continue reading.

 If none of the methods suggested above worked for you then the issue is definitely from Facebook's servers.
 Don't worry, here are a few working tricks to use.

 Transfer the video from your computer to your phone and uploaded it from there.
 Once it is posted; Get on your computer, and add a thumbnail, title, etc. —everything you want to put in the video's description on Facebook.

 Do not refresh the page!
 It will take some time, depending on how strong your Internet connection is.
 If successful, you'll see a notification that your video was successfully uploaded.

 There are tools available either online or offline for changing video bitrate, Change your bitrate to something around 2000kbs on a 1080p 30fps video.
 After changing the bitrate, upload your video to Facebook.
 Once it is done uploading, next, click on the refresh button in the Video Library section of your Facebook page.